MB-NAP

 Having a clause in your bylaws prescribing a generally acceptable manual of parliamentary law will provide you with suitable rules of order during your meetings.
-Once this book is accepted, this will be the group’s designated parliamentary authority.
+This rule book is known as the group’s designated parliamentary authority.

 Facilitate monthly study groups for members and guests;